Valentine’s Day is just around the corner, and questions about gift-giving are in the air.

 Wrapping it all up

-Giving a gift does more than signify your feelings towards your recipient – it also creates a culture of reciprocity.
+Giving a gift does more than signify your feelings towards your recipient – it also creates a culture of reciprocity in relationships.
 Once you give someone a gift – whether it’s for a holiday, or just because – you set the tone for your relationship moving forward.
 You give to your friend, and your friend will want to give back to you.

 Since studies show that gift givers are happier people, this holiday will make you and your partner happier – and not just in a small way.
 And when you do finally give a gift, just remember to take a risk.